European Volunteering as a tool for personal

 They want to work directly with local people and with young people from other countries

 They want to practice and improve their group work skills and attitudes in a multicultural context

-They want a pause from their daily life, a moment to focus on themself, experiment new things and valorize old/new passions, in order to be able to start again after the volunteering with clearer priorities and newly defined goals.
+They want a pause from their daily life, a moment to focus on themself, experiment with new things and valorize old/new passions, in order to be able to start again after volunteering with clearer priorities and newly defined goals.

 They belong to one of the following categories: